spikegpu/SaPLibrary/README.md

 Building and running the example drivers
 ----------------------------------------
 Use CMake to configure the provided example drivers:
-* driver_mm  - sample program for using SpikeGPU with a matrix read from a Matrix Market file.
+* driver_mm  - sample program for using SaPGPU with a matrix read from a Matrix Market file.
-* driver_seq - sample program illustrating the use of SpikeGPU on a sequence of matrices with the same sparsity pattern.
+* driver_seq - sample program illustrating the use of SaPGPU on a sequence of matrices with the same sparsity pattern.
-* driver_views - sample program illustrating the use of SpikeGPU with CUSP array views.
+* driver_views - sample program illustrating the use of SaPGPU with CUSP array views.
-* driver_banded - sample program illustrating the use of SpikeGPU to solve banded systems.
+* driver_banded - sample program illustrating the use of SaPGPU to solve banded systems.

 To see a full list of the arguments for driver_mm as an example, use `driver_mm -h`